-The first process that the fission neutrons of one neutron generation may undergo is the fast fission.
-The process of fast fission occur at higher than thermal energies, in fact mainly at energies higher than 1 MeV.
-The fast fission occurs mainly in 238U, but also in other fissile isotopes (235U and 239Pu).
-The fission cross-section of 238U is similar to the other fissile isotopes, they are relatively low (of the order of barns).
-But there is significantly larger amount of the 238U isotope in the reactor core (in thermal reactors low-enriched uranium of about 5% is usually used).
+The first process that the fission neutrons of one neutron generation may undergo is fast fission.
+The process of fast fission occurs at higher than thermal energies, mainly at energies higher than 1 MeV.
+The fast fission occurs mainly in 238U but also other fissile isotopes (235U and 239Pu).
+The fission cross-section of 238U is similar to the other fissile isotopes.
+They are relatively low (of the order of barns).
+But there is a significantly larger amount of the 238U isotope in the reactor core (in thermal reactors, low-enriched uranium of about 5% is usually used).

-It is obvious the fast fission factor is strongly influenced by the arrangement and concentrations of the fuel and the neutron moderator, because the core geometry determines the neutron flux spectrum.
+The fast fission factor is strongly influenced by the arrangement and concentrations of the fuel and the neutron moderator because the core geometry determines the neutron flux spectrum.

 ε ~ 1.03

-In a homogenous reactor core, where fuel nuclei are surrounded by many of moderator nuclei, there is a very high probability, that the first collision of a fast neutron will be with a moderator nucleus resulting in the significant loss of its initial kinetic energy.
+In a homogenous reactor core, where many moderator nuclei surround fuel nuclei, there is a very high probability that the first collision of a fast neutron will be with a moderator nucleus resulting in the significant loss of its initial kinetic energy.
 Therefore in homogenous reactor cores, the fast fission factor is essentially 1.00.

 On the other hand, in a heterogeneous reactor core, all the fuel nuclei are in fuel pellets that are encapsulated within a fuel rod.
 This arrangement increases the probability, that the first collision of a fast neutron will be with a fuel nucleus.
 Therefore in heterogeneous reactor cores, the fast fission factor is essentially higher than one, let say ~1.03 and this value is minimally affected (in comparison with the other factors) by operational changes such as the change in the moderator temperature or fuel burnup.